benochi/n15/README.md

    - Add public or private routes as desired, see clerk route for userID/api example.
    - Add Sign-In & Sign-Up Routes with catch all, as provided.
    - Wrap the App with ClerkProvider in layout.tsx
+   - This boilerplate currently uses a GET /api/users route to fill in user data to the DB

 ### **Tanstack setup**
    - Set up queryClient in app/providers.tsx